cybozu-go/neco/docs/sabakan-state-setter.md

   - serf tags `systemd-units-failed` has no errors.
   - All of later mentioned machine peripherals are healthy.
 - Set `Unreachable`
-  - serf status is `failed` or machine is not yet as a serf member.
+  - serf status is `failed`, `left` or machine is not yet as a serf member.
 It is the same as that `sabakan-state-setter` can not access monitor-hw metrics.
 - Set `Unhealthy`
   - serf status is `alive`.
   - At least one of them matches:
     - serf tags `systemd-units-failed` has errors.
+    - `sabakan-state-setter` can not retrieve monitor-hw metrics.
-    - At least one of later mentioned machine peripherals are healthy.
+    - At least one of later mentioned machine peripherals is unhealthy.
 - Nothing to set machine state
   - `sabakan-state-setter` can not access to `serf.service` of the same boot server.